kdstheace/kdstheace.github.ioa/_posts/dailylife/2021-08-12-AUGSEPPLAN.md

 ---
+title: After 2 real projects
 layout: post
-title: "After 2 real projects"
 category: dailylife
 ---

-## After 2 real-world projects as a freelancer
+## After 2 real-world projects as a freelancer.

 From June, I've just finished two real-world projects as a freelancer.
 It was really great opportunity for me to experience how the real projects go and how the business and communications occurs